Introduction

 If Nginx is not installed yet on your system let's install it first.

-# sudo yum install nginx -y
+# sudo yum install nginx -y -

 Start Nginx service using

-# sudo systemctl start nginx
+systemctl# sudo systemctl start nginx -

 Update the server name in the

-inside the server block and replace it with your domain name Ex:example.com
+Find the existing# sudo vi /etc/nginx/nginx.confserver_nameinside the server block and replace it with your domain name Ex:example.com.Save and close the file after adding the server name.

 -